 You may wonder why I ride this odd looking type of bike.
 Think 100% pure comfort!
 So far, I have ridden this type of bike up to 134 miles in a day, and still arrive home smiling!
 No more "modified posts" for me, ever.

 I rode motorcycles for over 30 years, and after buying my Rans, I sold the most recent motorcycle - a full dress Gold Wing.
 I just don't like the seat or riding position of a motorcycle anymore.
 This type of bicycle has completely ruined my desire for anything else with two wheels.
 One of my motorcycle riding friends said he'd give me 7 years, and I'd be back on a motorcycle.
-Well, as of Apr.
-5, 2019, I have pedaled 82,317 miles, and still no motorcycle in my garage.
+Well, as of July 28, 2020 I have pedaled 87,808 miles, and (probably 18 years later) still no motorcycle in my garage.
 Oh, did I mention that I have this little problem with excess energy?

 I also considerate myself very fortunate to have a wife that also loves riding, we have enjoyed many thousands of fun miles riding together.
 She rides a Burley Django bike.
-She has pedaled over 32,355 miles on her Burley, plus she helped pedal our EZ Tandem recumbent bike 2,280 miles; and that was after riding about 2000 miles on her Bike E!
-She has now pedaled 36,635 miles.
-That's equal to 1.47 times around the world!.
+She has pedaled 36,053 miles on her Burley, plus she helped pedal our EZ Tandem recumbent bike 2,280 miles; and that was after riding about 2000 miles on her Bike E!
+She has now pedaled 40,333 miles.
+That's equal to 1.620 times around the world!.

-By the way, NONE of our bikes have an electric motor assist to help us either!
+By the way, our bikes DO NOT have an electric motor assist to help us pedal either!
 WE are the motors on our bikes!